photo shows a young girl holding her teddy bear while sucking her thumb as she wonders how to stop thumb sucking

 This guide provides gentle, science-backed approaches tailored to your child’s age and needs.
 You’ll find tools, behavioural insights, and parental tips to support a thumb-sucking-free future.

 Thumb sucking is a natural reflex that begins in the womb and is often one of the first self-soothing behaviours a baby develops.
 For infants and toddlers, sucking on a thumb, finger, or pacifier helps regulate emotions, reduces anxiety, and provides comfort during times of stress, fatigue, or boredom.
 Many pediatricians and child development experts agree that thumb sucking in early life is a normal and healthy behaviour.
-However, when the behaviour persists beyond the toddler years, especially once permanent teeth begin to emerge, thumb sucking can start to pose developmental concerns.
+However, when the behaviour persists beyond the toddler years, especially once permanent teeth begin to emerge, thumb sucking can start to pose developmental concerns and affect how your child meets standard pediatric dental milestones.

 Not all thumb sucking is cause for concern.
 But once your child starts developing permanent teeth, the stakes change.
 According to dentists and pediatricians, thumb sucking typically becomes a concern if it continues past the age of 5, at which age it can begin to affect your child’s development.